lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 All of these [capta, samples, algorithms, models, and self-reflective methodologies — match preceding section] do have an aim beyond themselves: to recapture, in as minute detail as possible, the print landscape in England between January 1 1789 and December 31 1799.
 This eleven-year “decade” was a turbulent one across the Channel, encompassing the whole of the French Revolution, from the Estates General in 1789 to Napoleon’s coup in 1799.[^cf1] In England, [HISTORY OF THE KEY EVENTS OF THIS DECADE IN ENGLAND].
+[CONCLUSION: an environment which felt like it was on the edge of history]

-### English lit history ###
+### superlatives ###

 The [world of letters?
 Public sphere?
 What do I call it?] in England responded to these events by [writing WAY TOO MUCH].
 This is the decade of Common Sense, it is the decade of Lyrical Ballads; it is the decade of Hannah More, it is the decade of Ann Radcliffe; it was the age of wisdom, it was the age of foolishness; it was the epoch of belief, it was the epoch of incredulity.
-Charles Dickens’ now-famous superlative degree of comparison [MATCHES LITERARY HISTORY TOO.
-It is a decade in which literary “canons” begin to take form.
-[SOMEHOW FLESH OUT THIS PARAGRAPH SO IT LEADS TO MY CENTRAL QUESTION — it is not neutral, there will be competing narratives, we must accept them all?]
+Charles Dickens’ now-famous superlative degree of comparison [MATCHES LITERARY HISTORY TOO.]
+Each literary ‘mode’ was imbued with the potential for national importance.
+[WRITE ABOUT IMPORTANCE OF READING/WRITING TO NATIONAL IDENTITY —> CONCLUSION.]

-### Michael Gamer ###
+### canons ###

-detailing the interconnectednesss of what is now seen as the separate categories of ‘high’ Romantic literature and ‘low,’ popular Gothic writing.
-Gamer explores the paradox that “gothic readers, gothic writers, and gothic reviewers are specific categories that do not reflect the demographic makeup of late-eighteenth-century British readership yet dominate gothic’s reception” (37), to argue that “gothic’s cultural stigma could serve as a basis for the construction of more legitimate cultural forms” (200).
-By using Gothic materials in self-avowedly non-Gothic ways, Romantic writers could appeal to popular taste while maintaining social cachet.
+Not coincidentally, the 1790s are also a decade in which some literary “canons” begin to take form, adjudicating between the “right” and “wrong” literatures.
+[The big one is the gothic!]
+[EJ Clery] [Michael Gamer] [But these aesthetic debates take on higher stakes due to the political context: corresponding societies] [also somehow Hannah More!!] [it is not neutral, there will be competing narratives, we must accept them all?]

-### John Mee's book ###
+#### John Mee's book ####

-How my work relates to John Mee’s work: Mee silently defines “print, publicity, and popular radicalism” as being synonymous with the activities of the London Corresponding Society, and societies like it.
+John Mee silently defines “print, publicity, and popular radicalism” as being synonymous with the activities of the London Corresponding Society, and societies like it.
 These societies and their use of print are obviously crucial parts of the print landscape, reflecting one [take on] publicity, but I seek to go broader.